-- The MariaDB server has TLS support enabled. - If the certificate authority (CA) that issued the server's certificate is not trusted by RHEL, the CA certificate has been copied to the client. - If the MariaDB server runs RHEL 9.2 or later and the FIPS mode is enabled, this client supports the Extended Master Secret (EMS) extension or uses TLS 1.3.
-TLS 1.2 connections without EMS fail.
-For more information, see the TLS extension "Extended Master Secret" enforced Knowledgebase article.
+- The MariaDB server has TLS support enabled. - If the certificate authority (CA) that issued the server's certificate is not trusted by RHEL, the CA certificate has been copied to the client.

 - 1. If RHEL does not trust the CA that issued the server's certificate: - a.
 Copy the CA certificate to the /etc/pki/ca-trust/source/anchors/ directory: